 Councils will make payments no later than four week in arrears, subject to receiving a fully completed application form and any relevant supporting information required, and where the eligibility criteria have all been met.

-Payments will only be made into the business bank account of the business.
+Payments will be made into the business bank account of the business where possible, and personal accounts where a business bank account is not held by the business.

 Local authorities are expected to offer an appeals process for applicants.